mvkoksal/EmbodiedAvatars/README.md

 # VR Interaction Scripts (Unity C#)

-This repository contains **C# scripts** I created for virtual reality development in Unity.
+This repository contains **C# scripts** I created for a virtual reality research project.
 They demonstrate various **interaction systems** and **XR mechanics**, focusing on hand-based interaction, avatar setup, and environmental feedback.

 ---